volshibenik/100-days-of-code/log.md

 ### Day 19: June 22, Thu

 **Today's Progress**: Today i continued to search for a method to load API.
 SO, except for CORS there is a hack that everyone use and it's usage of JSONP instead of JSON.
 It's not very secure, but for sake of this exercise i will gladly use it.
 IT WORKS!
 So, all i had to do is add query string 'callback=?' to the end of my API url.
 Now JSON loads and i am building interface of the app.

+### Day 20: June 23, Fri

+**Today's Progress**: Spent some time to understand why my navigator.geolocation.getCurrentPosition(success, error, options) can't change my external variables and found answer at stackoverflow that this is caused by AJAX async behaviour.
+So i was trying to access vars before navigator function could change them;